 (1) A light-weight convolutional deep neural network model, namely BboxLocate-Net, is proposed and implemented to perform an initial coarse prediction on spatial coordinates of the landing aircraft.
-The proposed BboxLocate-Net solves the problem that the too-many-parameters-tuning of the classic object detection deep network and achieves a practical and effective balance between speed and accuracy.
+The proposed BboxLocate-Net model solves the too-many-parameters-tuning problem existing in classic object detection deep networks and achieves a practical and effective balance between speed and accuracy.